may, 30:

 That's me – the small recurring tattoo is actually mine.
 The pictures in this series are /prompted descriptions of the symptoms of multiple sclerosis in my case, which are invisible to the outside world and therefore cannot be visualised photographically.
 These first three pictures show restless legs syndrome, ataxia and the Uhthoff phenomenon.

-I I am very pleased that one of the pictures is currently on display in the ‘Rivals’ exhibition curated by Boris Eldagsen as part of the European Month of Photography in Berlin, is part of the first issue of AI Art Magazine, won the ‘Golden Ticket’ in this context and hung in the ‘Global Fusion Tour’ at the Design Zentrum Hamburg, was reviewed twice (!) in Forbes Magazine and in Peta Pixel and received an award from the German Multiple Sclerosis Society (DMSG).
-In addition, two of the pictures were part of the exhibition ‘The Dark Side’ at the Boomer Gallery in London and in April the series will be shown at the Cluster Gallery, also in London.
+I am very pleased that “Ataxia” from this series was shown in the exhibition “Rivals” curated by Boris Eldagsen as part of the European Month of Photography (EMoP) 2025 in Berlin, is part of the first issue of AI Art Magazine, won the “Golden Ticket” in this context, hung in the “Global Fusion Tour” at the Design Zentrum Hamburg and in the ORF Gallery in Vienna, was reviewed twice (!) in Forbes Magazine and (once) in Peta Pixel.
+The series as such has received an award from the German Multiple Sclerosis Society (DMSG).
+In addition, two of the pictures were part of the exhibition “The Dark Side” at the Boomer Gallery in London.
+The video of the work (Sound on!
+It's close to my heart too!) was shown at the Cluster Gallery, also in London, in April 2025.
+Now, in June 2025, the work will be exhibited at “Currents New Media” in Santa Fe, New Mexico.
 Links below!

 Sehstörungen, Schwere, Dysfunktionalität der Blase, Orientierungslosigkeit im eigenen Körper, Taub- und Fremdheit und auch »Unkenntnis« der Gliedmaßen – Multiple Sklerose (MS) ist eine entzündliche Erkrankung des Zentralen Nervensystems, die das Gehirn und das Rückenmark umfasst und meist im frühen Erwachsenenalter beginnt.
 Die Krankheit ist in Verlauf, Beschwerdebild und Therapieerfolg von Patient:in zu Patient:in sehr unterschiedlich, an sich ist nicht tödlich und endet für viele Betroffene nicht zwangsläufig im Rollstuhl.